 - Recharge & Resume

 Until very recently the i7+ was the “wow” product from iRobot.
 Whilst the Roomba S9+ is more advanced, it will not necessarily do that much better of a cleaning job in some homes.
-This is a cheaper option for Self Disposal technology.
+This is a cheaper option for Automatic Dirt Disposal technology.

 Roomba 960 – A Well Priced But Highly Effective Robot

 The Roomba 960 is a real gem of a robot vacuum.
 Much more reasonably priced yet still highly capable, it may no longer be top of the range but it is possibly the best option for most customers.
-When you compare Roomba models, this vacuum is a standout in terms of the quality for the price.
+When looking across this comparison, this vacuum is a standout in terms of the quality for the price.

 1.iAdapt 2.0, Smart Mapping & VSLAM